Under the Companies Act 2014:

 Please Note: There are exemptions to the 25 company limit.
 Exempted companies, for the purpose of the 25 company rule, include:

-• Companies with Form B67 registered (statement that company has a real and continuous link with one or more economic activities that are being carried on in the State).
+– Companies that have registered a Form B67, which is a statement that company has a real and continuous link with one or more economic activities that are being carried on in the State

-• Where Form B68 is filed, that company is also exempted.
-Form B68 is a statement that the company be exempted as it holds a licence under Section 9 of the Central Bank Act 1971 or because it is a company falling within the provisions of Schedule 5 of the Companies Act 2014.
+– Where a Form B68 is filed, which is a statement that the company be exempted as it holds a licence under Section 9 of the Central Bank Act 1971 or because it is a company falling within the provisions of Schedule 5 of the Companies Act 2014

-If a person whose appointment as director is notified to the CRO on form B10 is currently disqualified abroad, that person is required to ensure that the B10 is accompanied by a properly completed B74 signed by him/her on its delivery to the CRO.
+If a person whose appointment as director is notified to the CRO in a Form B10 is currently disqualified abroad, that person is required to ensure that the B10 is accompanied by a properly completed Form B74 signed by him/her on its delivery to the CRO.

 Minimum number of Directors